ryanolee/go-pot/README.md

 ## Contributing
 Contributions are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute.

+See the internal [INTERNALS.md](INTERNALS.md) file for more information on how go-pot works.

 ## Credits
 Go pot was originally inspired by the (Reverse slow loris)[https://github.com/nickhuber/reverse-slowloris] project by [Nick Huber](https://github.com/nickhuber)